-Thus, we cannot determine whether material adjustments to the carrying amount of the asset, including possible de-recognition of the asset and/or recognition of another asset or other assets arising out of the circumstances described and meeting the recognition criteria, or amendment to any related disclosures, in the financial statements would have been needed had this matter been resolved.
+Accordingly, we cannot determine whether material adjustments to the carrying amount, including possible derecognition and/or recognition of another asset, or amendments to related disclosures, would have been required had the matter been resolved by the approval date of the financial statements.

-This project is included in intangible assets at the amount of US\$1.
-This consists of an acquisition cost of US\$1.578.000 and a full impairment allowance against this investment in 2023, for reasons and under circumstances explained below.
+This project is included in intangible assets at US\$1 (2023: US\$1), representing an acquisition cost of US\$1.578.000 and a full impairment recognised in 2023.

-The total acquisition cost of US\$1.578.000 includes an amount of US\$250.000 which is the balance of the asset account brought forward at 1 January 2022 having been created by entries in 2021, which management to date cannot identify or explain, in particular associate with any tokens, wallets or other digital assets.

-In 2022, the Company entered into a purchase agreement with Project 5 to acquire 7.000.000 Project 5 tokens for the total consideration of US\$28.000, increasing the carrying amount on the asset account to US\$1.578.000.
-To date, it remains unclear whether these tokens were ever received.
+The acquisition cost included US\$250.000 carried forward from 2021 entries that management cannot identify or explain, particularly in relation to any specific tokens, wallets or digital assets.
+In 2022, the Company entered into a purchase agreement to acquire 7.000.000 Project 5 tokens for US\$28.000, increasing the account balance to US\$1.578.000.
+To date it remains unclear whether these tokens were ever received.

-The Company subsequently increased its investment via token swaps by a total of US\$1.300.000, receiving 2.741.020 Project 5 tokens, increasing the project asset's carrying amount to US\$1.578.000.
-These additional tokens acquired were transferred, in 2023, to an unidentified address controlled by the individual - former director or advisor associated with the project - who conducted the swaps.
-The identity of the former director or advisor remains unknown.
+The Company subsequently increased its investment through token swaps by US\$1.300.000, receiving 2.741.020 tokens.
+These tokens were transferred in 2023 to an unidentified address controlled by the former director or adviser associated with the project who had executed the swaps.
+The identity of this individual remains unknown.

-Management has consequently proceeded to impair fully the investment in 2023, although still in the process of pursuing recovery efforts.

-Although we have obtained adequate evidence of the tokens' fair value being immaterial as at the financial statements date, the alleged deprivation of the Company's access and use of the tokens during the relevant period (between cessation of office of the director or services of the advisor and the financial statements date) could possibly have resulted in a material loss, for example the lost proceeds from a sale by the Company at a time when the token's market value was significantly higher (as we have some external evidence that it has been), which could give rise to a potential claim by the Company against the individual concerned for those lost proceeds right, constituting a receivable from the suspect, subject to the probability of recovery and reliable measurement.
+Management impaired the investment in full in 2023, though recovery efforts are ongoing.
+While we obtained adequate evidence that the tokens' fair value was immaterial at the financial statement date, the Company's deprivation of access and use during the period could have caused a material loss, for example foregone sale proceeds at times when market prices were higher.
+Such circumstances could give rise to a receivable claim against the individual concerned, subject to the probability of recovery and reliable measurement.

-Accordingly, we were unable to obtain sufficient appropriate audit evidence on the valuation of this asset, specifically that the carrying amount does not incorporate a material understatement, as well as the ownership and classification of these tokens, in view of the control issues and potential claim from the responsible individual as explained.

-Thus, we were unable to determine whether material adjustments to this amount, or amendments to any related disclosures, in the financial statements would have been needed had this matter been resolved as of the financial statements approval date.
+We were unable to obtain sufficient appropriate audit evidence to conclude that the carrying amount is free from material understatement, or to verify the ownership and classification of these tokens, given the control issues and potential receivable claim.
+Accordingly, we could not determine whether material adjustments to the carrying amount or amendments to disclosure would have been required had the matter been resolved by the approval date of the financial statements.

-This project is included in intangible assets at the amount of US\$1, comprising the cost of acquisition in 2022 recorded at initial recognition of US\$250.000 and a full impairment allowance against this investment in 2023, for reasons and under circumstances explained below.
+This project is included in intangible assets at US\$1 (2023: US\$1), representing an acquisition cost of US\$250.000 in 2022 and a full impairment recognised in 2023.